openpgp-pqc/draft-ehlen-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

         name: Doreen Riepl
     date: 2021

 --- abstract

-This document defines PQ/T composite schemes based on ML-KEM and ML-DSA combined with ECC algorithms using the NIST and Brainpool domain parameters for the OpenPGP protocol.
+This document defines PQ/T composite schemes based on ML-KEM and ML-DSA combined with ECDH and ECDSA algorithms using the NIST and Brainpool domain parameters for the OpenPGP protocol.

 --- middle

 # Introduction

 This document defines PQ/T composite schemes based on ML-KEM and ML-DSA combined with ECDH and ECDSA using the NIST and Brainpool domain parameters for the OpenPGP protocol.
-It is an extension of [draft-ietf-openpgp-pqc-12], which introduces post-quantum cryptography in OpenPGP using hybrid KEMs and digital signatures combining ML-KEM and ML-DSA with ECC algorithms based on the Edwards Curves defined in {{RFC7748}} and {{RFC8032}}.
+It is an extension of {{I-D.draft-ietf-openpgp-pqc}}, which introduces post-quantum cryptography in OpenPGP using hybrid KEMs and digital signatures combining ML-KEM and ML-DSA with ECC algorithms based on the Edwards Curves defined in {{RFC7748}} and {{RFC8032}}.

 Due to their long-standing and wide deployment, there are well-tested, secure, and efficient implementations of ECDSA and ECDH with NIST-curves {{SP800-186}}.
 The same applies to Brainpool curves {{RFC5639}} which are recommended or required in certain regulatory domains, for instance in Germany {{TR-03111}}.
 The purpose of this document is to support users who would like to or have to use such hybrid KEMs and/or signatures with OpenPGP.